Best Homemade Remedies For Cough

 11. Drink Fluids

 Hot beverages like tea or broth best aid coughing.
 Choose a non-carbonated beverage like water or unsweetened tea if you like a chilly drink.
-Ice cubes may also be helpful to swallow.
+Ice cubes may also help with swallowing.

 12. Onion To Relieve Your Cough